tercodiablo/tercodiablo/README.md

 ## Hi there I'm tercodiablo

 + 🌱 Currently learning REACT + JS Vanilla.
-+ 👀 I’m interested in slowmotion and frontend development
++ 👀 I’m interested in web dev and motion graphics
-+ 👯 I would like to collaborate on educational video games and virtual reality environments.
++ 👯 I would like to collaborate on video games and virtual reality ambients.
-+ ⚡ Likes: Making clothes, textures and stickers, listening psychedilc-dark melodies and cumbiambera music.
++ ⚡ Likes: Motion, stickers, ghostly sounds.
-+ 📧 You can contact me at: tercodiablo@outlook.com
++ 📧 Contact me at: tercodiablo@outlook.com